ompl/omplapp/doc/dox/installation.md

       cmake .
       make update_bindings

 - Compile OMPL.app by typing \c make.
-If you do not already have the PQP packages installed, then the OMPL.app build system will download and compile it for you.
+If you do not already have the FCL package installed, then the OMPL.app build system will download and compile it for you.
 - Optionally, run the test programs by typing <tt>make test</tt>.
 - Optionally, generate documentation by typing <tt>make doc</tt>.
 - If you need to install the library, you can type <tt>sudo make install</tt>.
 The install location is specified by <tt>CMAKE_INSTALL_PREFIX</tt>.
 If you install in a non-standard location, you have to set the environment variable PYTHONPATH to the directory where the OMPL python module is installed (e.g., $HOME/lib/python2.7/site-packages).